 While the issued numbers had showed an operating profit of £2.9m, a new board of

-directors, with new auditors, revised the accounts, transforming the profit of
+directors, with new auditors, subsequently revised the accounts, transforming

-All complaints laid against the accountants involved, except for one admitted
+But all complaints laid against the accountants involved, except for one

-breach of a rule requiring the keeping of adequate auditing records, were
+admitted breach of a rule requiring the keeping of adequate auditing records,

-dismissed by the JDT on the grounds that they were unproven or there was not
+were dismissed by the JDT on the grounds that they were unproven.

-The admitted breach, related to audit work done by Rutherford Manson Dowds, a
+The admitted breach, which related to audit work done by Rutherford Manson

-Deloitte predecessor firm, did not warrant any action, the JDT decided.
-The
+Dowds, a Deloitte predecessor firm, did not warrant any action, the Tribunal

-Vince Niblett, head of audit at Deloitte, said: ‘The JDS report provides long
+Vince Niblett, head of audit at Deloitte, said: ‘Today’s JDS report provides